-If the home was equipped with an on-site well the ASHI Standards of Practice do not include the inspection of a well it's supply, pressure or operation.
+If the home was equipped with an on-site well the ASHI Standards of Practice do not include the inspection of a well its supply, pressure or operation.
 Since a well is the main source of water for the home it is an important component.
 I recommend consulting a professional to evaluate and service this component.
+We highly recommend testing your water for harmful particles prior to settlement.